 Layer up.
 Even warm April days can be chilly in the morning at open-air sites like Weald & Downland or Petworth Park.
 Layers and a waterproof are the Easter essentials.

 For older children (10+).
 The National Trust trails are geared towards younger children.
 Arundel Castle's Medieval Festival, Wakehurst's gardens, and Amberley Museum offer more for older kids and teenagers.
+If you have teenagers to entertain across the two-week break, our guide to things to do with teenagers in West Sussex has 20+ ideas including Go Ape, go-karting, paintball, watersports, and free skateparks.

 All dates, prices and details were correct at time of writing (February 2026).
 Easter events can sell out and details change without notice.
 Always check venue websites directly before booking or visiting.
 For everything else to do over Easter in West Sussex, see our full Easter guide and the Easter holidays page.